Every-Flavor-Robotics/motorgo-arduino/README.md

 ## Library
 Below are the instructions for installing the MotorGo library.
-The source code  for the library is available [here](https://github.com/Every-Flavor-Robotics/motorgo-mini-driver.git).

 **Arduino IDE 1.X/2.X**
-* Download the latest release in `arduino_library/motorgo-mini-driver.zip`
+* Download the latest release in `arduino_library/motorgo-mini-driver.zip` or [click here](https://github.com/Every-Flavor-Robotics/motorgo-arduino/raw/main/arduino_library/motorgo-mini-driver.zip)
 * Go to `Sketch > Include Library > Add .ZIP Library...` and select the downloaded file